zysoong/breezerun/README.md

 ---

-## What is Open Claude UI?
+## What is Open Claude Pilot?

-Open Claude UI is a self-hosted AI chatbot with integrated coding agents.
+Open Claude Pilot is a self-hosted AI chatbot with integrated coding agents.
 It features autonomous AI agents that can write, execute, and debug code in isolated Docker containers.
 The clean, intuitive interface is inspired by the Claude web UI, bringing a familiar chat experience to your own infrastructure.

 **Key benefits:**
 - **Privacy** - Your code stays on your infrastructure